-In the midst of a crazy, unpredictable year our company got gritty.
-We pivoted quickly developing a customized mask that actually fit, was comfortable and offered a sense of protection against transference of the virus.
+In the midst of a crazy, unpredictable year, PROLOOK gets gritty.
+It pivots quickly, developing a customized mask that actually fits, is comfortable, and offers a sense of protection against transmission of the virus.

-PROLOOK is now leveraging the incredible revenue generated to even add a higher level of quality of our core products and service and a continuation of the PROLOOK growth story.
+PROLOOK will go on to leverage the incredible revenue generated from mask sales to add an even higher level of quality to its core products and services—continuing the PROLOOK growth story.

-PROLOOK closes its long established inside sales group to focus on greater distribution by partnering with sportswear dealerships throughout the world.
-All sales leads are passed on to those that can truly offer local assistance and a better customer service experience.
+PROLOOK closes its long-established inside sales group to focus on greater distribution by partnering with sportswear dealerships throughout the world.
+All sales leads are passed on to those who can truly offer local assistance and a better customer service experience.

-PROLOOK rebrands with a new logo and look as well as removing the space in it’s name.
-The new website launches and PROLOOK aggressively goes after the custom team market with the most comfortable, longest lasting and most innovative products on the market.
+PROLOOK rebrands with a new logo and look, as well as removing the space in its name.
+The new website launches and PROLOOK aggressively goes after the custom team market with the most comfortable, innovative, and longest-lasting products on the market.

-PROLOOK opens up it’s sublimation print and heat press facilities quickly learning and dominating the industry.
+PROLOOK opens up its sublimation and heat press facilities, quickly learning and dominating the industry.
 PROLOOK is still the only brand to offer sublimated tackle twill customization.

 PROLOOK launches QuickStrike, a private labeling manufacturing option.
-QuickStrike immediate blossoms takes what they've learned from manufacturing for Nike and adds several more brands to its list of customers.
-This propels PROLOOK back into the black capable and eager to innovate again.
+QuickStrike immediately blossoms, taking what they've learned from manufacturing for Nike and adding several more brands to its list of customers.
+This propels PROLOOK back into the black, capable and eager to innovate again.

 PROLOOK carves out 10,000 square feet of its factory space and builds out a tech office to create what is today the industry's best customizer.
-50+ talented software engineers and graphic artists use their skills to give PROLOOK a technological advantage.
+More than 50 talented software engineers and graphic artists use their skills to give PROLOOK a technological advantage.

 PROLOOK back peddles after a staggering defeat in the synthetic grass industry at the same time the recession hits.
-The saving grace is the introduction of form fitting football uniforms developed during this time.
-PROLOOK moves offices to Orem, UT where it is today
+It saves itself through its innovation, introducing form-fitting football uniforms which see major success.
+PROLOOK moves its main office to Orem, UT, where it is today.

 Smooth seas do not make skillfull sailors.

-PROLOOK become a C-Corp (2003) and is named to the Inc. 500 awarded as the #199 fastest growing company in the US (This all despite only selling team baseball, basketball and softball uniforms).
+PROLOOK becomes a C-Corp and is named the 199th fastest growing company in the United States by Inc. 500 despite only selling team baseball, basketball, and softball uniforms.

-PROLOOK opens its offices in Provo.
-Utah after successfully launching its website and powerful backend built by the first employee, Jared Blanchard.
-Around 20 new sales reps are contracted and the 3rd sales training is held at the Mirage Hotel and Casino in Las Vegas.
+PROLOOK opens an office in Provo, Utah after successfully launching its website and powerful backend built by the first employee, Jared Blanchard.
+Around 20 new sales reps are contracted and the third annual sales training is held at Caesars Palace in Las Vegas.

 Coaches love the fact that they can look like the pro’s by wearing sewn-on tackle twill numbers and letters, a feature not offered to high schools or colleges at this point.